Fatal-Halt/FortiGate-Config-Parser/README.txt

-Fortinet Config Parse Tool v0.2
+Fortinet Config Parse Tool v0.3
 Python 3.4

+*This project is in serious need of a re-write.
+I'm mostly just using it when I need, so it gets little attention, hopefully someday I can give it the tune up it needs*

 This tool is used to parse a Fortinet Fortigate configuration file into a human readable TSV format.